 It’s also worth noting that these hard ticket parties used to be “known” for low crowds and, as a result, short waits.
 This is still true on certain nights, but it’s no longer the rule.
 Many party nights are just as crowded as a normal night in the Magic Kingdom.
 Crowds are still lighter at the parties than the insane Christmas-week crowds, but by no means “light.”
 So, if you haven’t been to a Mickey’s Very Merry Christmas Party in a while, this is something that might have changed since your last Party.

-In addition to Mickey’s Very Merry Christmas Party, there are a lot of great free offerings at Walt Disney World during the Christmas season, from Candlelight Processional to Epcot International Festival of the Holidays and beyond, but we still feel the Christmas Party is worth the money to do once if your budget allows.
+In addition to Mickey’s Very Merry Christmas Party, there are a lot of great free offerings at Walt Disney World during the Christmas season, from Candlelight Processional and EPCOT’s Festival of the Holidays to Merry Menagerie at Animal Kingdom and beyond, but we still feel the Christmas Party is worth the money to do once if your budget allows.
 If the special offerings listed here don’t appeal to you, I would strongly advise you not to attend Mickey’s Very Merry Christmas Party.